Bakshi Ghulam Haider: Brothers

 He had three brothers: Ghulam Hussain, Amanul Haq, and Mohibul Haq.
 Mohibul Haq was the judge at Nagpur state.
 Amanul Haq during the reign of Akbar Shah II (King of Delhi) took service with Raghoji II Bhonsle (Raja of Nagpur) and served him for many years.
 He had eight sons: Shamsul Haq, Sanaul Haq, Zafar Ali Khan, Abdul Ali Khan, Imdad Hussain, Ghulam Yahya, Fazlul Haq and Ahsanul Haq.
 Zafar Ali Khan was the Subahdar for nine years at Nagpur and received 6000 rupees annually as salary.
 After his death, his all five sons got pensions.
 His one son, Inayat Ali Khan received pension of rupees 600 against the services in army and for the same reason, he remained Honorary Magistrate at Rewari, District Gurgaon.
 The second son of Amanul Haq, Abdul Ali Khan was Risaldar in one of the Punjab regimentduring 1857 War of Independence.
 The son of Sanaul Haq, Mohib Hussain Khan became Subahdar of Bhandara, near Nagpur.
 In 1853, when Britishers took over Nagpur, he was appointed as Extra-Assistant Commissioner.
 He died in 1870.
 His son Nooruddin Hussain Khan was Risaldar at Nagpur for many years and another son, Moizuddin Hussain Khan was employed at Nizam of Hyderabad.

 Children

-He had four sons: Ghulam Mohamamd Khan, Khairat Ali Khan, Jeevan Ali Khan and Auz Ali Khan.
+He had four sons: Ghulam Mohammad Khan, Khairat Ali Khan, Jeevan Ali Khan and Auz Ali Khan.
 Three of his sons were employed in the army of the States of Nagpur.
 After his death, his elder son Ghulam Mohamad Khan (died 1833 AD) latterly became the 'Kamidan' in his place.
 Sardar Bahadur Tafazzul Hussain Khan was the son of Ghulam Mohamad Khan.